Kind Words (video game): Letters

 The player can anonymously request letters from other players, and can also send a letter to other players who are requesting letters.
 When a player chooses to write a letter, the player can choose to reply to or skip a request from their queue.
 Each request is a short statement on a card, and each letter is a message on a piece of paper.
 The player may also choose to include a sticker among a collection of stickers sent to them by previous players.

 When a player receives a letter, it goes into the player's inbox.
 There, the player can read responses made by other players to their past requests.

 Paper airplanes can also be seen flying across the screen.
 When interacted with, the paper airplane will show the message inside.
 These paper airplanes can be sent or received by other players, and contain short and usually inspirational messages.

 Reception

 The game has been praised by multiple reviewers for its positive community.
 A review for Polygon describes Kind Words as "a simultaneously disarming yet intense experience."
 A Kotaku review mentions instances of trolling on the game which occur as an effect of livestreaming.
 Scott addressed this, saying that trolls "rarely hang around long" and that only 3% of most letters were reported, most of which being off-topic content.
 An A.V.
 Club writer praised the gameplay and claimed that the community behind it helps make the game "troll-proof."

+Following the success of Kind Words, Popcannibal announced a sequel titled Kind Words 2 (lofi city pop).
+The sequel includes a much more expansive in-game world with more locations besides the player's bedroom.
+It was released on 7 October 2024.